glicerico/interview-prep/src/README.md

-# Desi Interview Preparation Pipeline
+# hrsdk Interview Preparation Pipeline

-This folder provides a Python-based pipeline that fetches background data from the Qwello API, processes it through an LLM using LangChain, and generates a structured interview prompt for the humanoid robot Desi to use during interviews.
+This folder provides a Python-based pipeline that fetches background data from the Qwello API, processes it through an LLM using LangChain, and generates a structured interview prompt for an hrsdk character to use during interviews.

 ## Contents